-Upgrading the ScanCentral Controller 38
+Upgrading the ScanCentral SAST Controller 4/

-Upgrading Fortify ScanCentral Sensors 39
+Upgrading ScanCentral SAST Sensors 48

-Enabling and Disabling Auto-Updates of ScanCentral Clients .
-40
+Enabling and Disabling Auto-Updates of Clients and Sensors 50

-Upgrading the ScanCentral Controller
+Upgrading the ScanCentral SAST Controller

-The following procedure described how to upgrade a ScanCentral Controller.
+The following procedure described how to upgrade the Controller.

 Caution!
 Before you upgrade the Controller, you must first download and configure a Java Runtime Environment (JRE).
 For information about supported JRE versions, see the Micro Focus Fortify Software System Requirements guide.
 For information about how to download and configure JRE, see the Oracle documentation for the supported JRE version.